A new frontier

 Articles and Talks

-1Magnetic Resonance Fingerprinting is currently under development and not commercially available.
-It is not for sale in the US or other countries.
-Its future availability cannot be guaranteed.
+1Magnetic Resonance Fingerprinting is 510(k) pending.
+It is not commercially available in all countries.
+Due to regulatory reasons the future availability cannot be guaranteed.